-B. Self-Regulatory Organization's Statement on Burden on Competition proposed rule change is not intended to address competitive issues but rather is concerned solely with aligning the Exchange's rules with those of other exchanges and with the Commission's approach to handling firms that are subject to statutory disqualification.
+B. Self-Regulatory Organization's Statement on Burden on Competition

+The Exchange does not believe that the proposed rule change will impose any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.
+The proposed rule change is not intended to address competitive issues but rather is concerned solely with aligning the Exchange's rules with those of other exchanges and with the Commission's approach to handling firms that are subject to statutory disqualification.